powsybl/.github/CONTRIBUTING.md

 $ git commit -s -m 'This is my commit message'
 ````

-Note that a check is performend during the integration, indicating whether or not commits in a Pull Request do not contain a valid ````Signed-off-by```` line.
+Note that a check will be performed during the integration, indicating whether or not commits in a Pull Request do not contain a valid ````Signed-off-by```` line.

 ## How Can I Contribute?